benthebear/drafts-wordpress/readme.txt

 1. Upload the Folder `more-drafts` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+or … just install it via Wordpress' Plugin Repository.

 == Frequently Asked Questions ==